shopwareLabs/SwagGraphQL/readme.md

 # SwagGraphQL
-A Simple Plugin that exposes an GraphQL-API for the Shopware 6 Core-API.
+A simple plugin that exposes an GraphQL-API for the Shopware 6 Core-API.

 ## Installation
 Clone this repo in your `custom/plugins` folder of your Shopware 6 Template.